charlesroper/IMD-Postcode-Checker/README.md

 ## Local Development

-The project is a single PHP file plus a SQLite database (distributed as a 7zip file).
+The project is simple PHP and a SQLite database (distributed as a 7zip archive).

 1. Clone the repository
 2. Extract `db/imd25.sqlite3` from `db/imd25.sqlite3.7z`